stanislas-brossette/PlantCareTracker/README.md

 ---

 ## **Auto-Start on Boot**

-To ensure the app runs automatically when your Raspberry Pi restarts:

 To ensure your app runs automatically on Raspberry Pi startup, you can use **`cron`**.
 Here’s how to set it up: